adon-cloudcannon/landing-page-test/src/collections/ssg-pages/hugo.md

                 - _bookshop_name: simple/text-block
                   content:
                     text_markdown: >-
-                      Hugo is known as “the world’s fastest static website engine”, with a well deserved reputation for speed, simplicity and flexibility.
-Hugo is one of the fastest static site generators supported by the Jamstack community, with site builds faster than 1ms per page on an average site.
+                      Hugo is known as the world’s fastest framework for building websites, with a well deserved reputation for speed, simplicity and flexibility.
+Hugo the fastest static site generator supported by the Jamstack community, with site builds faster than 1ms per page on an average site.

                       Distributed as a single cross-platform binary and built